-1. The Kalimdor Mercenaries - The orcs, trolls, tauren, and goblins of Kalimdor.
-They have also accepted the Pandaren who seek to join WFL.
+1. The Kalimdor Mercenaries - The faction made up by orcs, trolls, tauren, goblins, and pandaren.

-2. The Scythe of Sylvanas - The Forsaken members of the guild.
+2. The Scythe of Sylvanas - The Forsaken faction within the guild.

 3. The Sunborne Highblades - The guild's sin'dorei faction within the guild.

 Mentorship and Advancement: